bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 1. Third-party and end user dev tools will be pushed to conform to this standard.
 Without the use of a toolbox, this is added work for no benefit.
 2. This abstraction may not fit all possible tools and toolboxes.
 The manual wiring approach is more flexible, and so if our abstraction is overly prescriptive, it may not work correctly.
-3. The parse-from-string methods are currently quite heavy on boilerplate.
+3. The `from_str` methods are currently quite heavy on boilerplate.
 A `clap`-inspired derive macro would be lovely here.
+Perhaps a crate already exists?
+4. How can we store type-erased `StringConstructorFn`s in our metadata?

 ## Rationale and alternatives